seoanezonjic/ExpHunterSuite/Readme.md

 In the case of performing the co-expression analysis with WGCNA, it will be created a Results_WGCNA folder including tables with correlations between modules, genes and traits.

 #### Non-canonical usage scenarios:

-##### A. Differential expression corrected by extra factor (Multifactorial)
+##### A. Differential expression corrected by extra factor (multifactorial)

-Sometimes the RNAseq samples clasifyed by two or more variables.
-In our example we can analyze the standard differential expresion through treatment and control clasification (default treat column), but results can be altered by biological variablility that comes from different proportion of child and adults in groups.
-In this kind of cases the differential expression model can be completed by adding -v age_group.
+In some experiments, the RNA-seq samples can have several attributes (variables).
+In the previous example, one of these variables is defined in the targets file as age_group.
+We can analyze the standard differential expression through treatment and control classification (default treat column).
+However, results can be altered by the biological variablility from different proportion of child and adults in groups.
+In these cases, the differential expression model can be completed by adding -v age_group.
 Full model can be customized using -M option.

+An example of code for this multifactorial analysis can be used as follows:

 ```bash
     #Both commands do the same